UNIVERSE-HPC/course-material/libraries/pybamm/01_running_pybamm.md

 ## Changing the parameters

 When running our simulations we have been using the default parameter values, which might not match the battery we want to simulate.
-PyBaMM has a number of in-built parameter sets (check the list [here](https://docs.pybamm.org/en/latest/source/api/parameters/parameter_sets.html)) that we can use.
+PyBaMM has a number of in-built parameter sets ([the list of parameters are found here](https://docs.pybamm.org/en/latest/source/api/parameters/parameter_sets.html)) that we can use.
 For example, to use the Chen et al (2020) parameter set we can do

 ```python
 parameter_values = pybamm.ParameterValues("Chen2020")